-Two or more cases of RI occurring within 7 days in a geographic area (e.g., unit or floor - may vary depending on facility layout and movement of staff/residents).
-One of the two or more cases may be in a staff member epidemiologically linked to the resident/patient/client.
+Two or more epidemiologically linked cases of RI occurring within 7 days in a geographic area (e.g., unit or floor - may vary depending on facility layout and movement of staff/residents).
+One of these cases must be a resident/patient/client.